About Nino Cochise

-- After he died, the Tombstone city officials buried him as Nino Cochise, I assume because they thought it would be a tourist attraction.
+After he died, the Tombstone city officials buried him as Nino Cochise, I assume because they thought his grave could become a tourist attraction.

 Though I am posting the information I have about Nino Cochise, I do have two remaining questions.
 If I can find those answers, I'll update this post.

 The most important question to me is what was Nino Cochise's real name?
 If I can find that answer it may permit me to search for information about that person and determine a bit about Nino's true early life.